Genetic Tweak Could Help Save Millions of Tons of Corn From Deadly Toxin

 The Arizona team grew three lines of their genetically modified corn and dosed them with the fungus that produces aflatoxin.
 None of the kernels sampled afterward contained the poison, while unmodified control plants were badly affected.

-published Friday in the research journal Science Advances.
+The findings were published Friday in the research journal Science Advances.
 Previous attempts by other researchers produced only limited reductions in aflatoxin while yielding stunted plants, the authors reported.

 Though the National Academies of Science found no safety issues with genetically modified food in a sweeping 2016 report, the issue remains controversial among the public.
 Schmidt said the technique can be transferred to other crops - but there's still a lot of testing to be done before regulators would allow it to come to market.